• Features

 3. Urgent reminder email

-This is an urgent reminder concerning [purpose of email].
+This is an urgent reminder concerning [product launch details].
 We’d like some feedback on this matter as soon as possible.

 Please let us know if there will be any further delays so we can plan accordingly.